A-Maged/Coding-Interview-Prep/Readme.md

 - learn the concept
 - solve a problem with it
-- maybe implement it
+- maybe implement it (code, white board & google docs)
+- add tests

-- practice on a white board & google docs
+- practice problems online

 ### Data Structures